isb-cgc/readthedocs/docs/source/sections/data/WCDT_about.rst

 About the Genomic Characterization of Metastatic Castration Resistant Prostate Cancer Data
 --------------------

-WCDT data is available from the biopsies of castration-resistant prostate cancer metastases collected during the study.
+West Coast Prostrate Cancer Dream Team (WCDT) data is available from the biopsies of castration-resistant prostate cancer metastases collected during the study.
 The data consists of 101 cases with over 202 whole-genome sequencing files and 792 RNA sequencing files consisting of 83TB of data.
-The project identification in the GDC Data Portal is `WCDT-MCRPC <https://portal.gdc.cancer.gov/projects/WCDT-MCRPC>`_.
+The Project ID in the GDC Data Portal is `WCDT-MCRPC <https://portal.gdc.cancer.gov/projects/WCDT-MCRPC>`_.

 For more information on the HCMI data, please refer to these sites: